-FX Linked Interest Note any Note to which FX Linked Interest Basis applies as specified in the applicable Final Terms.
+FX Linked Interest Note any Note to which FX Linked Interest Basis applies as specified in applies as specified in the applicable Final Terms.

-FX Linked Redemption Note any Note to which the Final FX Linked Redemption Amount applies as specified in the applicable Final Terms.
+FX Linked Redemption Note any Note to which the Final FX Linked Redemption Amount

 FX Rate of Interest has the meaning specified in Condition 5.2(c).